symbiote/silverstripe-advancedworkflow/README.md

 ## Requirements

- * SilverStripe Framework and CMS 3.1 or newer
+ * Silverstripe Framework and CMS 3.1 or newer
  * (Optional) [Queued Jobs module](https://github.com/nyeholt/silverstripe-queuedjobs) (for embargo/expiry functionality)

- Note: The SilverStripe 2.4 version of the module is available from the ss24 branch of the repository.
+ Note: The Silverstripe 2.4 version of the module is available from the ss24 branch of the repository.

 ## Installation